ywwg/art-guidelines/lace_grant_application.md

 ### Firefly Details
 #### When do projects need to be installed by?
+All projects must be completed by Thursday of the event.
+Failure to complete your project by this time may result in a withholding of the grant deposit.

 ### FIGMENT Boston Details
 For details about FIGMENT Boston, please go read their [FAQ](http://boston.figmentproject.org/artist_faqs)

 ### Documentation Details
 #### What sort of documentation do I need?
+At minimum, 3 - 4 photos of your project.
+These photos should verify that your project was completed, and was completed to meet the proposed project requirements.
+For bonus points, submit video and/or audio recordings of your project!
+We use this material not only to demonstrate that your grant was completed as documented, but as promotional material to showcase all of the great work produced by Fireflies.

 ## Application